Lietuvos sveikatos mokslų universitetas About NERP Editorial Office Instructions to Authors Links All Issues

 Živilė Bagdonaitė 4

-1 Lithuanian University of Health Sciences, Faculty of Nursing, Nursing Department, Lithuania
+1 Lithuanian University of Health Sciences, Faculty of Nursing, Department of Nursing, Lithuania

 2 Department of Nursing, Faculty of Nursing, Medical Academy, Lithuanian University of Health Sciences, Lithuania